Visit Napoleon's tribute to his Grande Armée and see spectacular views of Paris

 Commissioned by Napoleon Bonaparte in 1806 to commemorate his victories, particularly the Battle of Austerlitz, the construction of the Arc de Triomphe was completed in 1836, long after Napoleon's reign.

-The names of major victories and generals are actually inscribed on its surfaces and under the arch is the famous ‘Tomb of the Unknown Soldier’ from World War I, which represents all the unidentified soldiers that lost their lives in the war.
+Its design was inspired by the ancient Roman triumphal arches and it was built to symbolise the military successes of France and the glory of its army.
+The names of major victories and the generals that fought are inscribed on its surfaces and under the arch is the famous ‘Tomb of the Unknown Soldier’, which represents all the unidentified soldiers that lost their lives in the war.
 At 18:30 every day, the flame on the tomb is rekindled to show thanks to the soldiers.

-You can also climb to the top of the arch and it offers incredible panoramic views of Paris, including the Champs-Élysées and the Eiffel Tower.
-There is also an exhibition located at the top which includes displays and models of the monument.
+The Arc de Triomphe is not just a symbol of military triumph, but also serves as a venue for national events and ceremonies.
+You can climb to the top of the arch and enjoy incredible panoramic views of Paris, including the Champs-Élysées and the Eiffel Tower.
+There is also an exhibition at the top which includes displays and models of the monument.